NikolasNeofytou/mathematical-analysis-/README.md

 If parsing fails, a helpful error message is displayed.
 Typical mistakes include missing braces or leaving out the integration variable.

+The interface uses a dark theme and provides a small toolbar with common calculus symbols so you can insert `\int`, `\frac{d}{dx}`, and similar tokens without knowing LaTeX.
+Each step of the solution appears in a boxed area for clarity.
 Install dependencies using `pip install -r requirements.txt` if needed.